-Everyone deserves a little TLC (especially during these times), and that includes your beloved pooch.
+Everyone deserves a little TLC and that includes your beloved pup.
 Giving your dog a massage is a great way to help alleviate any tension and pain they might have, as well as helps to strengthen your bond.
-In celebration of International Self-Care Day, here are some reasons and tips to massage your dog.

 The benefits of dog massage

 - It improves their physical well-being.
-A massage can help your dog’s circulation, improve flexibility and lymphatic fluid moment, lowers blood pressure, strengthens her immune system, aid digestion, and encourages a more relaxed disposition.
+A massage can help your dog’s circulation, lower blood pressure, strengthen her immune system, aid digestion and encourage a more relaxed disposition.

 - It helps elevate their mood.
 When you get a massage, you often feel refreshed, rejuvenated, and well-cared for.
 The same goes for your dog.